 A lot of the cases that I deal with, because of the amount of narcotics and because the individual is usually charged under a trafficking umbrella, meaning they’re somehow involved in moving narcotics to be sold.
-Our California criminal defense attorneys are providing an overview below.

 Either they’re the mule moving a lot of drugs and being paid a small amount of money, as compared to the large amount of money that’s going to be made on the drugs, or maybe they’re the supplier of the drugs or maybe the person receiving the drugs, or maybe they’re the person that it’s really unclear what their role is in the conspiracy to move drugs.

 In a lot of these drug cases in Los Angeles, the federal agents — FBI, DEA — they’re using wire-tap evidence to catch people.
 In other words, they either get information from informants and then they get a wire-tap warrant and start listening to those people who they think are involved in drugs.

 Or maybe they just do their own investigation without using an informant — target certain people who they believe are involved in drugs, and then they start to monitor those people through surveillance — they’ll follow them around and videotape them.
 They’ll watch them and take pictures of them.

 Sometimes they’ll get a warrant so they can put a GPS tracking monitor on their car so it’s easier to follow them around to see where they’re going and what they’re doing.